 Start with yourself.
 Before you can convince anyone to change, you must first change yourself.

-- Reduce.
+Reduce.
 How many TVs do you have?
-If it’s more than one, reduce them by half at first.
+If it’s more than one, reduce them by half initially.
 Get down to one TV over time.

-- Bedroom.
+Bedroom.
 Whatever you do, get the TV out of the bedroom.
-We’re pretty sure there are other ways to entertain each other in the bedroom without a TV.
+There are better ways to entertain each other in bed.

-- Schedule.
+Schedule.
 Schedule your viewing.
 Don’t watch television unless you have scheduled your viewing at least 24 hours in advance.
-Ask your husband to attempt this with you for 10 days (an experiment of sorts).
+Ask your husband to attempt this with you for ten days (an experiment of sorts).

-- Limit.
+Limit.
 Limit yourself to X hours per week.
 Track your viewing.
-Do this together for 10 days.
+Do this together for ten days.

-- Friends.
-Invite friends over to watch TV with you (your scheduled viewing).
-Then talk about what you watched afterwards.
-This can strengthen your relationships.
+Friends.
+Invite friends over to watch TV with you during your scheduled viewing, and then talk about what you watched afterward—this will strengthen your relationships.

 Once you do these things, your husband will likely follow.
-There’s nothing wrong with owning a TV (Ryan has one, but no cable); it’s when we spend too much time watching television that it has a negative effect on our lives.
+There’s nothing wrong with owning a TV—it’s when we spend too much time watching television that it has a negative effect on our lives.